koskenni/twol/docs/intro.rst

 Simplified two-level model
 ==========================

-.. note:: The twol package is still under development and so is this documentation
+.. note:: The ``twol`` package has been published in `PyPI <https://pypi.org/project/twol/>`__ and can be freely installed from there.
+The programs and test materials are available from `Github <https://github.com/koskenni/twol>`__.
+The documentation of the ``twol`` package and tools is maintained here.
+The programs and this documentation are still under development.

 The morphological two-level model dates back to [koskenniemi1983]_ and is characterized by the descritpion of phonological or morphophonological alternations as a direct relation between the